Difference between MySQL Text vs Varchar

 1. VARCHAR

 VARCHAR follows the standard ASCII character.
 This data type uses dynamic memory allocation.
-For Varchar, the max length for table row size is subjected to be up to 65,535 characters.
+For Varchar, the maximum length for table row size is up to 65,535 characters.
 It means that the columns available in a database table should be of a total length of less than the max size.
-Suppose, let us illustrate the above with the following example:
+Suppose let us illustrate the above with the following example:

 CREATE TABLE IF NOT EXISTS demo (t1 VARCHAR(32765) NOT NULL, t2 VARCHAR(32766) NOT NULL) COLLATE LATIN1_DANISH_CI CHARACTER SET 'latin1';